colinta/teacup/README.md

 end
 ```

-When you combine these styles with [Frame Calculations][calculations] you can do
+Combine these styles with [Frame Calculations][calculations] to have you view
-very powerful frame manipulation, very easily!
+frame recalculated automatically.

-#### UIView animation additions
+### UIView animation additions

 We've already seen the Teacup related properties: